 Step 1: Gather knowledge

 Knowledge always starts with the customer.
-Afterall, what they’re experiencing is what’s important to your business.
-When a customer asks a question, a support article is created as part of answering that customer.
+After all, what they’re experiencing is vital to your business.
+When a customer asks a question, a support article is created to answer that customer.
 Your agents write articles based on the customer’s context and are at the same time making that knowledge relevant and searchable.

 Step 2: Structure knowledge

 The best way to write a support article is from the customer’s perspective.
-To do this properly, in most cases it’s easiest to start from a template.
-This ensures that the agents get the right perspective and makes the knowledge base uniform.
+To do this properly, it’s often easiest to start from a template.
+This also ensures that the agent provides the required information and that knowledge articles are uniform and easy to read.

 Step 3: Reuse knowledge

-When a customer asks a question the agent has to search the knowledge base.
-Each time a support article is reused you’re providing consistent service, which is so important these days for your customer experience.
+When a customer asks a question, the agent has to search the knowledge base.
+Each time a support article is reused, you’re providing consistent service, which is so essential to a great customer experience.

 Step 4: Improve knowledge

 The next step is to improve your collective knowledge.
-Making sure your agents know this, take part in it; ownership of it is vital to the success of KCS.
-It’s not just them, it’s a project for their colleagues, your business and your customers.
+Make sure your agents know this and take part in it; ownership of it is vital to the success of KCS.
+It’s not just to help them – it benefits their colleagues, your business, and your customers.